Testimonials

 Van Wezel also talks about the intensive work on new sensors for the food industry and agriculture.

-"In our society, there is a significant shortage of labor in healthcare and agriculture.
+"In our society, there is a significant shortage of labour in healthcare and agriculture.
 With our products, we try to find solutions for this.
 For example, we have developed a nitrogen sensor to perform measurements around a farm, and a laser technique to measure the ripeness of fruits in the orchard so you know when they can be picked.
 Another example is mapping an orchard in 3D, so you can indicate in advance to workers or a robot which branches need to be pruned.
-This saves time and labor and increases production."
+This saves time and labour and increases production."

 One project